MDH: Student's death not a risk to public

 KTTC-TV reported that officials were concerned Ellingson's death on Monday may have been linked to bacterial meningitis.
 But the state Health Department says there is no risk to the student's close contacts or the public.
 No other details were released.

-There have been no confirmed cases of bacterial meningitis in Blue Earth County, where the 20-year-old Ellingson attended college.
+There have been no confirmed cases of bacterial meningitis in Blue Earth County, where the 20-year-old Ellingson attended college at MSUM.

 Bacterial meningitis can cause swelling of the membranes covering the brain and spinal cord.